The government budget identity

 We bring the term \(b_0 (1 + \lambda)^N\) to the left-hand side and multiply both sides by \((1 + \lambda)^{-N}\).

-We can rewrite the sum on the right-hand side of (C.2) (technically a geometric series) as29
+We can rewrite the sum on the right-hand side of (C.2) (technically a geometric series) as

 Substituting (C.3) into (C.2) we obtain